 User needs

-As an application for people, user is one of the most important things which this project should be focused.
-As defined in the project title, this system is for computer based group and personal projects with version control.
-According to my observations, people who doing documentation writing or programming may focus on version control in aiming their work of keep working safe or make collaboration easy.
+The user is one of the most important things on which this project should be focused.
+As defined in the project title, this system is for developing computer-based group and personal projects with version control.
+It is observed that people who do documentation writing or programming may focus on version control in aiming to keep work safe or make collaboration easier.

 Deployment and Portability

-For some kind of users, they may be used to working in computer lab or with public computers which have not administrator privilege.
-In using that kind of computer for work, a big problem is the user does not have any right in installing software.
-If the user is also rely on using version control system in helping his/her work, he/she may crazy in the truth of no version control client software available for use.
+Some users may be used to working in a computer lab or on public computers and therefore do not have administrator privileges, therefore, a big problem is that the user does not have any right to install software.
+If the user is relying on using a version control system to help with work, they may become frustrated at the lack of version control client software available for use.

-In order to help this kind of user can use the version control system as usual, the deployment of the system especially at client side may not require administrator privilege.
-At the same time, if the client side software not support in running at different kind of operating systems, it may limits the usage of the system, so it should support different kinds of operating systems.
+In order to help this type of user be able to use a version control system, the deployment of the system especially on the client side should not require administrator privileges.
+At the same time, if the client side software is not supported to run on different operating systems, it may limit the usage of the system, so it should support different kinds of operating systems.

-For people who like to use version control system on a mobile device, such as on netbook, tablet or mobile phone, they may wish to get the similar experience or familiar interface of when they use it on a regular desktop PC.
-If user can access the system at any platform with same or similar feeling and process, the system would get better result in Jabok Nielsen’s framework of system acceptability [27], which means the system have better learnability for users to found how to use the systems when they first time transfer to a new platform and better efficiency for they to start perform tasks quickly.
-So the system should have a universal design of interface for different kind of platforms.
+For people who like to use a version control system on a mobile device, such as a netbook, tablet or mobile phone, they may wish to get a similar experience or familiar interface as when they use it on a regular desktop PC.
+If the user can access the system on any platform with the same or similar “look and feel”, the system would score better on Nielsen’s framework of system acceptability [27].
+This means the system would have better learnability for users when they first use the new platform and better efficiency once they start to perform tasks more quickly.
+Therefore, the system should have a universal interface design for different platforms.

-Even though the system was install-free for client side use, it still needs to set up before use at server side.
-To make sure the system can be installed at different kind of servers (at least come with PHP and MySQL), the parameters of running will not be integrated in the programme.
-A better solution may be set an external configuration file to places all the parameters such as database connection information, system name, time-zone, administrator e-mail address, etc. When the programme needs to know the value of parameters, the configuration file can loaded in the beginning to be initialized.
+Even though the system is install-free on the client side, it still needs to be set up before use on the server side.
+To make sure the system can be installed on different kinds of servers, the server needs to have a minimum of PHP and MySQL installed.
+The running parameters will not be integrated into the programme.
+A better solution may be to set up an external configuration file to place all parameters, such as database connection information, system name, time-zone, administrator e-mail address, etc. Then, when the programme needs to know the value of the parameters, the configuration file can be loaded at the beginning to be initialized.

 Accessibility